The Doctrine of the BibleThe

 Doctrine of Satan and Fallen Angels

-We believe that Satan is a person.
-He is a created being who sinned and became the arch enemy of God and His creation.
+Satan is a created being who lifted himself up against God and His creation.
 He is the chief adversary of God’s children.
-He seeks to keep man from the Lord; and when he cannot succeed in this, he seeks to weaken the testimony of Christians.
-He has at his command a great host of fallen angels (demons) to carry out his purposes.
+He seeks to keep man from the Lord; and when this fails, his efforts to weaken the testimony of believers utilizing a great host of fallen angels (demons) to carry out his purposes.
 He is not omnipotent and can be overcome by the power of God.
 His doom is sealed in the Lake of Fire forever and ever.
 (Ezek.
 28:12-19; Isa.
 14:12-14; Rev. 12:10; 20:10)

 Doctrine of Last Things